-An electromagnet, typically attached to the doorframe
+- An electromagnet, typically attached to the doorframe

 - A metal armature plate, typically attached to the door

 When these two components touch and an electric current flows through the electromagnet, the door stays locked.
 The current creates the magnetic charge, which attracts the armature plate to the electromagnet and prevents the door from operating.
-When you remove power, the magnet loses its charge and the door can operate.
+When you remove power, the magnet loses its charge and the door can open.
 Like electric locks, doors with magnetic locks can be triggered to open with a keypad, key fob, or another device.

 Benefits of magnetic locks